davidpagnon/Sports2D/README.md

 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
 Defaults to 50"], 'fontSize': ["", "font size for angle values.
 0.3 if not specified"], 'flip_left_right': ["", "true or false.
 Flips angles when the person faces the other side.
 The person looks to the right if their toe keypoint is to the right of their heel.
 Set it to false if the person is sprinting or if you want timeseries to be continuous even when the participant switches their stance. true if not specified"], 'correct_segment_angles_with_floor_angle': ["", "true or false.
 If the camera is tilted, corrects segment angles as regards to the floor angle.
-Set to false is the floor is tilted instead.
+Set to false if it is actually the floor which is tilted, not the camera.
 True if not specified"], 'interpolate': ["", "interpolate missing data. true if not specified"], 'interp_gap_smaller_than': ["", "interpolate sequences of missing data if they are less than N frames long.
 10 if not specified"], 'fill_large_gaps_with': ["", "last_value, nan, or zeros. last_value if not specified"],